 This post contains affiliate links, meaning that I receive compensation if you purchase through any of links on this page identified as such (at no additional cost to you!)We have advertising relationships with the stores in this post

-As a first responder having the holidays off, you are considered lucky or you’re a veteran on the job with seniority.
-It’s hard to make any travel arrangements for the holidays when you either have to work the day before, the day of or day after.
-In our home when our holiday plan gets a bit difficult of work, we settle for Friendsgiving dinner.
-When duty call and we can’t make it home for the holiday, I look forward to taking a break from the big FAMILY Thanksgiving Dinner.
-So when we decided to have our holiday version dinner, I will share tips on how to host an intimate Friendsgiving dinner for the holidays.
+As a first responder having the holidays off, you are considered lucky or you’re a veteran with seniority.
+It’s hard for us to make any travel arrangements for the holidays when my husband or I have to work the day before, the day of or day after.
+In our home when our holiday plan gets a bit difficult because of work we settle for Friendsgiving dinner.
+I miss my family but sometimes I look forward in taking a break from the big FAMILY dinner.
+So we decided to host an Intimate Friendsgiving Dinner for the holidays, and I will share tips on how I pulled it off.

 I started hosting Friendsgiving dinner, two years ago.
-I planned a small holiday gathering for my husband because he was getting deployed overseas.
-I also had a friend that was going through a tough time.
-With the sadness of my husband deployment, and what my friend was going through, I decided on a gathering to cheer them up.
-Since my husband was going overseas he didn’t want to do the BIG family Thanksgiving dinner.
+I wanted a break from the big family dinner and planned a small holiday gathering with my husband.
+He was getting deployed overseas and he wanted to do the small intimate, no family dinner.
 The main purpose of Friendsgiving is bringing people together and in need of good company and laughs.

 Hosting a Friendsgiving dinner is not as stressful as planning the big feast.
 It starts with your guest list, amazing friends that you considered close followed by finger licking delicious food and a positive atmosphere having a good time, oh w can’t forget the cocktail.
 Whether you have limited space or not you can make it look fancy on a budget of course.
 Buts also know if you have limited space you have to plan your friendsgiving accordingly.
 You don’t want to force people to eat standing up.